 The band signed with manager John House and was taken under the wing of fellow Oakdale resident Greg Lake, who was forging a successful career with King Crimson Emerson, Lake and Palmer.
 Greg pulled a few strings by introducing the band to EMI’s Nick Mobbs, who signed them to the new subsidiary label Harvest, an imprint specifically launched for up-and-coming progressive bands and already home to big hitters Pink Floyd and Deep Purple.
 He also offered to produce their debut album and gave the band a new name, Spontaneous Combustion, after a Cannonball Adderley number.

-However, unlike Pie and Company, their records didn’t translate into sales but, like their peers, they were at home on stage where their rowdy, booze fuelled shows appealed to audiences who were in the same sozzled state.
+Unlike Pie and Company, their records didn’t translate into sales but, like their peers, they were at home on stage where their rowdy, booze fuelled shows appealed to audiences who were in the same sozzled state.
 Months spent slogging around the country supporting Rory Gallagher and Status Quo, or headlining shows in their own write, paid off as they won a small but loyal fan base.
-The band were a regular draw at the Marquee Club in London, which gained them a spot low down on the bill at the ‘14th National Jazz, Blues & Rock Festival’ in Reading due to the event being organised by Harold Pendleton, the club’s owner.
-They appeared on a blustery, rainy Sunday with Focus, Barclay James Harvest, Steve Harley, Chapman, Whitney Streetwalkers and the incongruous George Melly and the Feetwarmers.
-I’m not sure how well the rotund, camp jazz singer went down with a rock crowd prone to bottling off acts they didn’t like, but Strider had no such worries as their performance turned into a riotous occasion climaxing in Ian Kewley dowsing himself in his own piss after taking an ill-judged leak off stage into a gust of wind, before returning to finish the set by hurling his keyboard into the crowd.
+The band were a regular draw at the Marquee Club in London, which gained them a spot low down on the bill at the ‘14th National Jazz, Blues & Rock Festival’ in Reading because the event was organised by Harold Pendleton, the club’s owner.
+They appeared on a blustery, rainy Sunday with Focus, Barclay James Harvest, Steve Harley, Chapman, Whitney Streetwalkers, and the incongruous George Melly and the Feetwarmers.
+I’m not sure how well the rotund, camp jazz singer went down with a rock crowd prone to bottling off acts they didn’t like, but Strider had no such worries as their performance turned into a riotous occasion climaxing in Ian Kewley dowsing himself in his own piss after taking an ill-judged leak off stage into a gust of wind.
+He then finished the set by hurling his keyboard into the crowd.

-In November 1974 Strider joined forces with The Faces for their farewell UK tour calling in at the Bournemouth Winter Gardens on the 6th December.
+In November 1974, Strider joined forces with The Faces on their farewell UK tour, calling in at the Bournemouth Winter Gardens on the 6th December.
 However, Strider also broke up the following year when Rod Stewart poached Gary Grainger for his new band after closely watching the guitarist during the run up to Christmas.
 As for Tony, he joined keyboard player and guitarist Michael Corby, bassist / vocalist John Waite, manager Adrian Millar and soon to be recruited guitarist Wally Stocker in a new, but as yet unnamed project.

 For their swansong, the prophetically titled On the Edge, the band persevered with their new direction on a set of songs that sounded good on the radio but failed to translate into anything close to a hit, as their final single, “Turn and Walk Away”, piqued at number forty-two.
 By now The Babys were running on empty, frustrated by the stuttering success of their recorded output, it all came to a head after an incident in December 1980 on the opening night of a run of concerts at the New York Palladium.
-An overzealous fan pulled John Waite off stage seriously damaging his knee, he was carted off to hospital for treatment and after a prognosis of lengthy rest and recuperation, the rest of the tour was cancelled, it seemed like a good time to pull the plug.
-John Waite went on to a successful solo career scoring a huge hit with “Missing You” in 1984, Jonathan Cain became a long-term member of Journey and Ricky Phillips did likewise in Styx.
-In 1987 during down time in their respective careers, Waite, Cain and Phillips regrouped with former Santana and Journey guitarist Neal Schon and drummer Deen Castronovo in the short-lived rock band Bad English.
+An overzealous fan pulled John Waite off stage seriously damaging his knee.
+He was carted off to hospital for treatment.
+After a prognosis of lengthy rest and recuperation, the rest of the tour was cancelled.
+It seemed a good time to pull the plug.
+John Waite went on to a successful solo career scoring a huge hit with “Missing You” in 1984, Jonathan Cain became a long-term member of Journey, and Ricky Phillips did likewise in Styx.
+In 1987, during downtime in their respective careers, Waite, Cain and Phillips regrouped with former Santana and Journey guitarist Neal Schon and drummer Deen Castronovo in the short-lived rock band Bad English.

 Glasgow born Jimmy Barnes is an Australian icon, and one of their biggest selling rock artists of all time.
 His family emigrated down under when he was five and he made his name in the seventies with Cold Chisel, a rough-and-ready bar band that championed the working classes while racking up numerous hit singles and albums.
-Following their breakup in 1984, Barnes continued with a successful solo career scoring six consecutive number one albums on the Australian charts.
-For 1987’s Freight Train Heart, Tony was on board through his association with Barnes producer Johnathan Cain who was now with Journey and was a former member of The Babys.
+Following their breakup in 1984, Barnes continued with a successful solo career, scoring six consecutive number one albums on the Australian charts.
+For 1987’s Freight Train Heart, Tony was on board through his association with Barnes producer Johnathan Cain, a former member of The Babys and now with Journey.
 After the sessions were completed, Tony remained with Barnes and became part of his touring set up that recorded the live Barnestorming in December 1987.
 A show at the Royal Melbourne Showgrounds in February 1988, as part of Australia’s Bicentennial celebrations, featured a plethora of home-grown rock luminaries and a storming drum solo from Tony during Barnsey’s set.
-For 1990s’ Two Fires, Tony was promoted to associate producer working closely with Don Gehman, producer of John Cougar Mellencamp and REM, a role the pair would reprise on Barnes soul covers album, Soul Deep and two years later on the grungy rock n’ roll stew of Heat.
+For 1990s’ Two Fires, Tony was promoted to associate producer working closely with Don Gehman, producer of John Cougar Mellencamp and REM, a role the pair would reprise on Barnes soul covers album, Soul Deep and two years later on the grungy rock ‘n’ roll stew of Heat.
 Tony’s contribution to 1993’s Flesh and Wood was minimal because of the stripped down, acoustic nature of the concept.
-By the following year the Aussie troubadour was living in France due to ongoing financial problems with ANZ Bank and the taxman back home, he took advantage of the situation by undertaking a considerable amount of shows around Britain and Europe to bolster his profile.
+By the following year the Aussie troubadour was living in France due to ongoing financial problems with ANZ Bank and the taxman back home.
+He took advantage of the situation by undertaking a considerable amount of shows around Britain and Europe to bolster his profile.
 A live document of one gig appeared as Euro Summer ’94, Tony’s last Jimmy Barnes album.

 The easiest way to collect The Babys is to buy Silver Dreams: Complete Albums 1976 – 1980 on HNE Recordings released in 2019.
-The box set collects all five studio albums with bonus tracks, plus a sixth disc containing a live concert recorded in 1977 and the 1975 Unofficial Bays Album recorded in 1975.
+The box set brings together all five studio albums with bonus tracks, plus a sixth disc containing a live concert recorded in 1977 and the 1975 Unofficial Babys Album recorded in 1975.

 Tony Brock Discography